Dima Von-Der-Flaass: Olympiad and teaching activities

 Alongside successful professional work in "pure mathematics," activity in the field of mathematical olympiads for school and university students was a significant and inseparable part of the life of D. G. von der Flaass.
 From the mid-1980s to 2009, with some interruptions, von der Flaass was a member of the Central Subject Methodological Commission, a jury member for the Soviet Student Olympiads, and later the All-Russian Mathematical Olympiad for school students, as well as a coach of the Russian national school team at the International Mathematical Olympiad.
 For several years, he was also a coach of the national teams of the United Kingdom, Kazakhstan, and Yakutia, achieving notable success everywhere.

 The teaching talents of von der Flaass manifested in his work with gifted children, which he carried out with high quality and liveliness, without immersing himself in routine.
 He presented mathematics to students as a collection of beautiful and highly general ideas, realized in various ways, and then taught them to recognize and use these ideas without offering ready-made methods for solving problems.

-In the All-Russian Olympiad jury, his specialty, as in professional mathematics, was combinatorics.
-In the evaluation of high-level combinatorial problems, where the absence of standard formulas shifts the focus to intricate reasoning, the unique talent of von der Flaass was most vividly displayed.
-Receiving such a participant’s work, he always immersed himself in it with keen interest, before either happily exclaiming: "Well done, look at this solution!" or silently pointing out a flaw in the reasoning.
-He always rejoiced at good solutions to difficult problems as if they were his own and frequently discussed them with colleagues.
-Often, after his comments such as: "Well, this is clear!
-Let’s swap these two sections, skip this part, correct two letters here, and it’s done!", even the most convoluted and unreadable text would become clear and well-structured.
-Von der Flaass was typically assigned the most difficult part of the evaluation, and his judgment on any given work was never questioned.
-It was always a joy for any jury to hear that von der Flaass would be attending the Olympiad.

 Von der Flaass also participated in the work of the Methodological Commission on problem creation for mathematical olympiads.
 Many olympiad problems by von der Flaass stemmed from his professional activity or were related to it, but they were always of very high quality and interest, typically among the most challenging at the olympiads.

 Bringing scientific results to a form understandable and accessible even to school students attracted von der Flaass the most.
-On this note, he concluded his activity, achieving a new mathematical result and transforming it into a beautiful problem, which became the most difficult problem of the final round of the 2010 All-Russian Mathematical Olympiad for school students.
+On this note, he concluded his activity by achieving a new mathematical result and transforming it into a problem for the final round of the 2010 All-Russian Mathematical Olympiad.